javrasya/django-river/README.md

     my_state_field = StateField()
 ```

 That's it.
-Whenever your new model object is saved, it'll be state field will be initialized according to given meta data about workflow.
+Whenever your new model object is saved, it's state field will be initialized according to given meta data about workflow.
 To know how to do your workflow confirmation(states, transitions, permissions etc.), see the next part.

 ## Usage